- Limited Edition: eight pieces

 - Function: tourbillon, four-note minute repeater playing Westminster chime

 - Power Reserve: approximately 72 hours

 - Dial: openworked

 - Caseback: sapphire crystal

-- Strap/Bracelet: alligator leather
+- Strap/Bracelet: hand-stitched alligator leather

 Christophe Claret continues to strike a chord among devotees of horological excellence.
 Four years after unveiling the Soprano model, the watchmaker from Le Locle reveals a new aesthetic score performed by an original variation on this theme, issued in an eight-piece limited edition.
 This sophisticated and highly technical timepiece combines two of the most beautiful horological complications: a 60-second tourbillon and a minute repeater with a Westminster chime, four patented gongs and four hammers, highlighted by stepped bridges inspired by the Charles X style.
 Harmoniously blending tradition and modernity, Soprano epitomizes the high standards of haute horlogerie developed by the manufacture.